fdb/slarg-website/people/joud-toamah.md

     url: https://joudtoamah.cargo.site/
 layout: people.liquid
 bio: >-
-  I am a graphic designer and artist researcher from Syria currently based in Antwerp, Belgium.
-Themes of re-memberance and gestures of repair flow as a red thread across my work.
-At the moment, I am doing an artistic research centering water traditions along the Euphrates that were inherited generationally to dream and reimagine its flow otherwise against state-controling infrastructures in post dictatorship Syria.\
+  Joud Toamah is a graphic designer, artist and researcher from Syria, currently based in Belgium.
+Her practice engages re-memberance, displacement and gestures of repair within marginalized spaces, narratives, and environments.

-  \
+  Her current artistic research focuses on water cultures along the Euphrates against the ongoing militarism and infrastructural violence in the watery places that she loves in post-dictatorship Syria.

-  I participated in residencies at Frans Masereel centrum, Futures Photography and Morpho.
-My work has been presented at Photoforumpasquart, Fomu Museum of Photography, Beursschouwburg, Globe Aroma and Constant.
+  She has participated in residencies at Frans Masereel Centrum, Futures Photography, and Morpho.
+Her work has been presented at Photoforumpasquart, FOMU – Museum of Photography, Beursschouwburg, Globe Aroma, and Constant.
 staff_flag: "false"
 image_researcher:
   - https://ucarecdn.com/321fe481-a2a1-4d3a-8e10-8f44721c7bde/